ysthakur/STAT400-Notes/main.typ

 == Method of Moments

-Given: $k$ parameters attached to a population distribution.

-Goal: given a random sample of size $n$, find $k$ estimators for these parameters.
+Goal: Given $k$ parameters attached to a population distribution. and a random sample of size $n$, find $k$ estimators for these parameters.

 Intuition: the estimators will show up as solutions to a system of $k$ equations.